MuntasirSZN/d2o/CONTRIBUTING.md

-# Contributing to hcl
+# Contributing to d2o

-Thank you for your interest in contributing to hcl!
+Thank you for your interest in contributing to d2o!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct